-John M. Beaubrun, M.S., M.B.A., Associate Vice President and Dean
+John M. Beaubrun, M.S., M.B.A., Vice Provost and Dean for Information Technology

 The administrative offices of the Division of Information Technology are housed in the Garner building.
 The division provides library, distance education and technology services for the University.
 It is the mission of the division to provide the user community with the highest level of technical service and support; to assist the university in maintaining its competitive edge through the strategic planning and deployment of new technologies; and maximize cost-effective use of resources through centrally managed, shared equipment.
 The division consists of eight support departments addressing the different resource needs of the University.
 All non-instructional support from the division is coordinated through a centralized helpdesk.